-- Can help in treating cough (helps in relieving nocturnal coughs) therefore

-  promotes proper sleep at night.
+- Can help in treating cough (helps in relieving nocturnal coughs) therefore promotes proper sleep at night.

-  - It has an anti-inflammatory properties which can help in wound healing.
+- It has an anti-inflammatory property which can help in wound healing.

 - Can use as an ingredient to moisturize and nourish the skin.

 - Useful in improving eyesight and helpful in dealing with male disorders, UTI (urinary tract infection), weight loss, bronchial asthma, nausea and diarrhea.